Eastcoast-Laboratories/timeeffect/docker/docker-README.md

 # debugging

-leave the `docker-compose up` shell open, there you see the debug output of the container.
+leave the `docker compose up` shell open, there you see the debug output of the container.

 ## ssh into the docker-container: